 Let $v_1$ be the first vertex in the order $\prec$.
 Then we need to check that $\lk(v_1, \X_{\succeq v_1})$ is vertex decomposable and $(k-1)$-dimensional, which is part of the assumptions.
 We also need to check that $\X - v_1 = \X_{\succ v_1}$ is vertex decomposable and $k$-dimensional.
 Again, $k$-dimensional is part of the assumptions, thus, it remains to check that $\X - v_1$ is vertex decomposable.
 However, this follows from the induction applied to $\X_{\succ v_1}$ and $\prec$ restricted to $V(\X) \setminus \{v_1\}$. \end{proof}

-Let $\X$ be a star decomposable simplicial complex, let $W$ be a subset of $V(\X)$ which induces a star partition of $\X$ and let $\prec$ be a total order which induces a star decomposition of $\X$.
-As a first step, we define a suitable partial order $\prec'$ on $V(\X)$ extending $\prec$ such that the shedding order in vertex decomposition of $\X$ will follow $\prec'$.
+Now, let $\X$ be a star decomposable simplicial complex, let $W$ be a subset of $V(\X)$ which induces a star partition of $\X$ and let $\prec$ be a total order which induces a star decomposition of $\X$.
+We will define a suitable partial order $\prec'$ on $V(\X)$ extending $\prec$ such that the desired shedding order in the vertex decomposition of $\X$ will follow $\prec'$.